 We charge a flat rate of 9.95 for every transaction placed through the website shipping to the Contiguous United States, and every order comes with the mail order promotion for two free $6 sample bottles with your purchase.
 This shipping fee is the same for one bottle and for 200 bottles, so be sure to pick up everything you want at the time in the one order.
 The two exceptions to the flat rate shipping policy are for non-contiguous states (Alaska and Hawaii), and for orders over four large bottles shipped to a PO box.

 What is your policy for Alaska and Hawaii?

 We can send a maximum of four large 12.7oz bottles or up to seven medium bottles (8.4oz) in a large Post Office Priority box.
 We are not able to ship large orders (5 large bottles or more) to these states with our flat rate shipping policy, because they have to go air which is dramatically more expensive to ship.
 Please call Thomas at 707 367-0155 before you place an order if you have questions about a specific shipment.

 What is your policy for PO boxes?

 We are able to ship a maximum of four large 12.7oz bottles or up to seven medium bottles (8.4oz) to PO Boxes.
-We are not able to ship large orders (5 large bottles or more) to a PO box, as those orders have to go through UPS Ground and they require a physical address.
+We are not able to ship large orders (5 large bottles or more) to a PO box, as those orders have to go through FedEx who the post office does not allow to deliver to their PO boxes.
 Please call Thomas at 707 367-0155 to see if your order can be sent to a PO Box.